 Sean McGrath joined the Law Office of Amy M. Wax, P.C. in 2013.
 As a legal assistant, he has assisted Attorney Wax in various types of immigration cases, including family-based petitions, naturalization, and U visas.
 Prior to working for Attorney Wax, Mr. McGrath spent some years in the banking industry, acquiring a management position, and establishing connections with several members of the communities in the Boston area.

-Mr. McGrath is currently earning an Associate degree in General Concentration at Bunker Hill Community College.
-With a strong focus on the Spanish Language, he recently attended summer courses at Menendez Pelayo International University in Santander, Spain.
+Mr. McGrath has an Associate's degree in General Concentration at Bunker Hill Community College and is currently working on a Bachelor's at UMass Boston.
+With a strong focus on the Spanish Language, he attended summer courses at Menendez Pelayo International University in Santander, Spain.

-Amy M. Wax has been exclusively practicing immigration law since 2000 and has been an adjunct clinical faculty for the Immigration Clinic at Boston College Law School since September 2005.
+Amy M. Wax has been exclusively practicing immigration law since 2000 and was an adjunct clinical faculty for the Immigration Clinic at Boston College Law School for 10 years.
 Attorney Wax was the sole attorney at the Committee on Refugees from El Salvador for several years and also worked as a staff attorney at Catholic Charities.
-She was previously partner at Wax & Kenney, P.C.
+She was previously vice chair on the board of directors of Project Citizenship and currently services on the Advisors and Ambassadors board.

 Since 2001 Amy Wax has been a member of the American Immigration Lawyers Association (AILA), which was established to promote justice, fair and reasonable immigration law and policy, and quality legal practice.
 AILA is a nonprofit organization that consists of lawyers and law professors who are dedicated to the practice and teaching of immigration law.